pingcap/docs/tidb-cloud/vector-search-index.md

 K-Nearest neighborhood (KNN) search is the problem of finding the K closest points for a given point in a vector space.
 The most straightforward approach to solve this problem is a brute force search where the distance between all points in the vector space and the reference point is computed.
 This method guarantees perfect accuracy, but it is usually too slow for practical applications.
 Thus, nearest neighborhood search problems are often solved with approximative algorithms.

-In TiDB, you can create and utilize Vector Search Indexes for such approximate nearest neighbor (ANN) searches over columns with [Vector Data Types].
+In TiDB, you can create and utilize Vector Search Indexes for such approximate nearest neighbor (ANN) searches over columns with [Vector Data Types](/tidb-cloud/vector-search-data-types.md).
 By using Vector Search Indexes, vector search queries could be finished in milliseconds.

 TiDB currently supports the following Vector Search Index algorithms: